 Some medical conditions and their treatments increase the risk of blood clots.
 Examples include:

-Inherited clotting disorders (these affect about 5-8 percent of the population; learn how DNA health testing can tell you your risk for hereditary thrombophilia)
+- Inherited clotting disorders (these affect about 5-8 percent of the population; learn how DNA health testing can tell you your risk for hereditary thrombophilia)

 Women with elevated estrogen levels are at increased risk for clots.
 Risk factors include the use of some oral contraceptives and hormone replacement therapy.
 Risk is also elevated during pregnancy and for six weeks after giving birth.

 - A personal or family history of the condition

 - Being age 40 or over.

 It’s possible to have DVT without knowing it.
 In fact, doctors estimate that symptoms are present in only about half of all cases.
 These include: